BohdanZapotochnyi/Book_price_prediction/README.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2)

 # ???
-# Please specify which plotting cell you would like to modify for x-axis rotation.
 import pandas as pd
 from sklearn.model_selection import train_test_split
 from sklearn.ensemble import RandomForestRegressor